maranga999/privacy-act-1.2/README.md

 -[ ] That information is publicly available

+* That the individual authorises collection of data from someone else.

 * Users have the ability to update their personal information

 -[ ] the individual concerned authorises collection from someone else

 * Make sure the user agrees to all the terms of information gathered.

+* The user has the ability to give consent.